programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 ![Figure 3: ](../images/geoparser_figure03.png#1 "Figure 3: Bounding box for Canada.")
 _Figure 3: Bounding box for Canada._

-To specify this bounding box using our previous example, go back to the scripts directory and run the following command:
+To specify this bounding box using the previous example, go back to the scripts directory and run the following command:

     cat ../in/172172.txt | ./run -t plain -g geonames -lb -141.002701 83.110619 -52.620201 41.681019 2 -o ../out 172172